 Set Spending Alerts

-Use your bank’s app to set alerts when you’re approaching a rewards cap (like $500 on the Citi Custom Cash).
-Credit card management can be a chore, so automated alerts are the only realistic way to achieve the max cash back on cards with spending caps.
+Use your bank's app to set alerts when you're approaching a rewards cap (like $500 on the Citi Custom Cash).
+Credit card management can be a chore, so automated alerts are the only realistic way to achieve the maximum cash back on cards with spending caps.

 Don’t Sweat Going Over Bonus Spend Caps

-How We Performed Our Analysis and What It Means for Your Card Choices
+How We Performed Our Analysis

 We analyzed 32 cash back cards in our card database and calculated the expected cash back earnings using a spending model for the median American household based on the Bureau of Labor Statistics Consumer Expenditure Surveys.